 New Jersey Car Accident Attorney

 When you’re injured in a car accident while riding in an Uber or Lyft vehicle, you’ll need the help of a skilled car accident attorney in New Jersey.
 Recent changes in New Jersey law may mean you’re entitled to compensation, but you’ll need professional help if you want the best chance at getting what you’re owed.
-That’s where the experts at Peter Davis Law can help.
+That’s where the experts at Peter Davis & Associates can help.
 Contact us today for a free consultation.